 This topic is for sharing ideas about the product.
 If you're reporting an actual bug, that should go into a ticket so that it can get routed to the appropriate engineering team.

 We receive hundreds of feedback posts every month, so there's a good chance someone has already made a suggestion similar to yours.
 Keeping conversations in existing threads makes them easier for others to find, and helps keep the Community organized.
-Here's how to filter your search results for product feedback:
+Here's how to filter your search:

 Vote for suggestions you like